Hydrodynamic limit of the zero range process on a randomly oriented graph: Relative entropy method

 where, in this example, there is a figure 1 connecting sites $i$ and $i+1$.
 We now compute $\frac{N^2 L_N^* \tilde{\psi}_t^N}{\tilde{\psi}_t^N}$ and $\frac{\partial_t \tilde{\psi}_t^N}{\tilde{\psi}_t^N}$.

 using the Taylor expansion of $\Phi(\rho(t,\frac{j}{T_N}))$ in the last line.
-Observe that the third sum, corresponding to $ \mathbb{T}_N$ connecting a figure 2 with a figure 3, vanishes so that there are no non-gradient terms.
+Observe that the third sum, corresponding to sites $i \in \mathbb{T}_N$ between a figure 2 and a figure 3, vanishes so that there are no non-gradient terms.
 The factor of $\frac{N^2}{T_N^2}$ in the last line is due to the step size.
-We can add the expression
+The error is $o(N)$ because we assume $\rho_0$ is smooth enough that its second derivative is H\"older continuous and thus $\partial_x^2 \rho(t,x)$ is H\"older continuous in $x$ and the remainder term in the Taylor expansion is bounded by a H\"older norm.